SMX and front-end board tester for CBM readout chain: Tester in GBTX-emulation mode

 \section{Tester in GBTX-emulation mode}

-The tester system is hardware-compatible with the GBTxEMU ﬁrmware.
+The tester is based on the GBTxEMU hardware platform.
+Therefore, after loading the GBTxEMU firmware, it may be used as an emulator of the CROB board (see Figure~\ref{fig:rdout-chain}).
 That allows the sites equipped with the prototype versions of the CBM readout chain to connect the tester via an emulated GBT optical link and perform long-time tests at a high rate.